damosuzuki/fastdag/README.md

 Identifier for the node.

 ### `load(context, [named data arguments])`
-Takes data from ancestors (nodes it depends on) and optionally returns data that will be forwarded to descendents (downstream nodes).
+Takes the context (value passed to `Graph.run()`) and data from ancestors (nodes it depends on) and optionally returns data that will be forwarded to descendents (downstream nodes).
 The resolve method should be implemented with named arguments so that the parent node data can be forwarded in the expected position.
-Without named arguments the data will forwarded in the order they were received.
+Without named arguments the data will forwarded as argument parameters after `context` in the order they were received.

 ## `@add_parent(id, argument_name)`
 Decorator that can be applied to a `Node` class that specifies a parent node by id, and the argument name to use when passing the parent's data to the `resolve` method.

+## `@add_child(id, argument_name)`
+Decorator that can be applied to a `Node` class that specifies a child node by id, and the argument name to use when passing the node's data to the child's `resolve` method.